 Tuttle Creek Outlet Park is West of the state park off of Tuttle Creek Blvd and free to the public.
 The road that loops through the park allows easy access to a variety of backdrops, but you can also go down (and sometimes across) the creek to get away from the cars and other people.
 One of my favorite things about Tuttle Creek Outlet Park is the abundance of shade, which allows me to get beautiful pictures even when the sun is high in the sky.
 We’ll have plenty of room to roam and I love to end family sessions here on the playground!

 This spot is one of my little secrets.
 I’ve never seen another photographer taking advantage of this beautiful path alongside the southern edge of Tuttle Creek Lake just north of the dam and I’m in love with the stretch of wild sunflowers in late Summer.

 Warner Memorial Park is located on the Southwest side of Manhattan.
 I’ve only held a few photo sessions at this location mostly because I can get the same look and feel at some more easily accessible parks.
 Perhaps it’s time to venture over there, again.
 I’m certainly due for a nice, long hike here!

-Wildcat Park is one of my favorite Manhattan, KS parks through most of the year.
+Wildcat Park is one of my favorite locations for pictures in Manhattan, KS parks through most of the year.
 After the leaves have fallen, it’s pretty drab, but it’s the perfect spot for family pictures in the Spring, Summer, and Fall.
-There are four distinctly different areas of the park that all make incredible backdrops for your pictures and there is lots of room for your kids to safely run around.
+There are four distinctly different areas of the park that all make incredible backdrops for your pictures and there is a lot of room for your kids to safely run around.